RayHightower/RayHightower.com/_posts/2019-03-27-nvidia-gpu-technology-conference-2019.markdown

 ### Hands-on With Deep Learning

 Day one of my GTC experience was spent in a full-day deep learning, computer vision class.
 The class was lead by one of Nvidia's deep learning architects, [Alex Qi](https://www.linkedin.com/in/qiling/), an Enterprise Solutions Architect with Nvidia's deep learning team, led us through five exercises, each building on the previous one.
-Special thanks to [Professor Mariofanna Milanova](https://www.linkedin.com/in/mariofanna-milanova-9a84865/), who provide help with a particularly thorny exercises.
+Special thanks to [Mariofanna Milanova](https://www.linkedin.com/in/mariofanna-milanova-9a84865/), a professor of AI and computer vision at University of Arkansas, who provided help with a particularly thorny exercise.
 Key takaways:

 * Models that are trained agains a large number of examples will make better predictions than models trained with fewer examples.
 * The convolution integral that I learned in college is alive and well in convolutional neural networks.
 It's alwasy cool to see that the old concepts work, over & over again.